clj-kondo/clj-kondo/doc/hooks.md

 ## Macroexpand

 The `:macroexpand` hook can be used to expand the s-expression representation of the rewrite-clj nodes using a macro in the configuration.
-Clj-kondo will attempt to coerce the expanded code back into rewrite-clj nodes.
-This feature is easier to use than `:analyze-call`, but comes at the cost of loss of precision with respect to locations: all lint warnings will be reported at the call site of the macro.
+After macroexpansion, clj-kondo coerces the s-expression back into rewrite-clj nodes.
+That makes this feature easier to use than `:analyze-call`, but comes at the cost of loss of precision with respect to locations: all lint warnings will be reported at the call site of the macro.
 Similar rules to `:analyze-hook` apply to this feature: the macro in the config doesn't have to be the same as the original macro, as long as it expands in syntactically sane expressions.
 The config macros, like `:analyze-call` hooks, are running in SCI and have a subset of Clojure available.

 Let's illustrate `:macroexpand` hooks using an example.
 Consider this script with a macro that causes unresolved symbols: